kirkiano/portfolio/writings/articles/log_wrapper/article.md

 The code has thus become not only easier with respect to logging, but also easier to reason about, safer to modify, and so more likely to run right.
-The benefits may seem modest here, but in more intricate scenarios, or when reapplied across a large codebase, the technique can spell salvation.
+The benefits may seem small here, but the wrapping technique can be generalized beyond logging.
+In more intricate scenarios, or when reapplied across a large codebase, it can spell salvation.

 Bear in mind however that every rule has its exceptions.
-"Log-wrapping" is not always suitable, and separating concerns is not always advisable.
-Decide each case by good common sense.
+Wrapping is not always suitable, and separating concerns is sometimes inadvisable.
+Decide each case by common sense.

 I hope this helps!
 If you'd like the above demo code, it's available [here](https://github.com/kirkiano/log-wrapper-demo).

-Happy coding! :sunglasses:
+Meanwhile, happy coding... :smiley: